Middleton St George: Community and culture

 The local community centre was formerly a pumping station dating back to 1930, having been sold to the parish council in 1980.

-The village amenities include Londis and Premier convenience stores, independently owned takeaways, a pet supply shop, a veterinarian practice and a local public house, The Havelock Arms.
+The village amenities include convenience stores, independently owned takeaways, a pet supply shop, a veterinarian practice and a local public house.
+There is also a cricket club entitled Middleton St George Cricket and Social Club which is also a public house.

 There are also healthcare services in the form of St. George's Medical Practice and a dental surgery.

 Sport

 The local football team, Middleton Rangers FC, play in the Stockton Sunday League Division 1, an affiliate league of the North Yorkshire County Football Association.
 The village cricket club, Middleton St George CC, play in the Darlington and District Cricket League Division A. The nearby Dinsdale Golf Club has a history dating back to 1910.